harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-26-get-the-drop-on-the-cloud-nodejs-and-azure.md

 ![Add WEBSITE_NODE_DEFAULT_VERSION application setting](/img/add-application-setting.png "Add WEBSITE_NODE_DEFAULT_VERSION application setting")

 Adding a new application setting causes the App Service to restart, which can take several minutes.
-If your Web app does not start, see Troubleshooting below.
+If your Web app does not start in 10 minutes, see [Troubleshooting](#troubleshooting) below.

 ### Monitoring your App with Logs